Climate change has brought a ‘new era of megafire,’ and we’re failing to adapt

 The scale of this year’s fires have horrified even those who saw them coming.
 As of Sept.
 15, 3.2 million acres in California have been incinerated — almost double the previous record of 1.9 million, set in 2018.
 In Oregon, blazes have erupted in parts of the wet Western Cascades that have not burned in years.
 On a single day last week, red-flag warnings on fire weather stretched along the entire West Coast from the U.S. border with Mexico to Canada.

-“It really is a shocking escalation," said Daniel Swain, a climate scientist at the University of California — Los Angeles.
+“It really is a shocking escalation," said Daniel Swain, a climate scientist at the University of California-Los Angeles.
 “Characterizing it as a phase change, a new era of megafire — as dramatic as that sounds, ultimately I think it’s accurate.”

 It is not just the scale or frequency of fires that has changed — it is their behavior.
 Extreme heat, such as the record-setting August and “kiln-like” conditions in California over Labor Day weekend, sets the stage for fires that burn hotter and more unpredictably.
 The intensity of the blazes creates towering plumes of heat called pyrocumulus clouds, which in turn trigger lightning storms and swirling fire tornadoes.
 Powerful winds push fires further and faster than firefighters are used to.
 Embers carried far ahead of the main front enable fires to travel dozens of miles in a single day.